 4.2.1.
 Conditions Which Promote Friendship

 The primary prerequisite for friendship is simple: Aristotle specifies that friendship is fundamentally possible between all human beings, and therefore, much like justice, it is essentially founded on interaction with another person.
 Further, in order for it to constitute a friendship (rather than an enmity), he stipulates three additional necessary conditions: that, (a) each participant wishes good for the other, (b) each are also aware of this goodwill, and (c) the cause of their goodwill is the others’ inherent goodness, pleasantness, or usefulness.
 Points (a) and (b) refer to mutual affection, without which there would follow either no interaction, and therefore no friendship, or the sort of interaction, tinged with animosity, from which no unity or cooperation can develop.
-Point (c), is different, however: it indicates the three motivations for friendship.
+Point (c) is different, however: it indicates the three motivations for friendship.
 These motivations, either singly or in combination, are what draw people to each other.
 While friendship based on virtue is deemed to be the height of human relations, Aristotle deems that based on pleasure less praiseworthy, with that based on utility being least worthy of all.
 While we will explore shortly the three main motivations for people to converge in friendship identified by Aristotle, namely virtue, pleasure and utility, these motivations stand in second place to the mutuality of the relationship when it comes to friendship’s function in society.
-Without mutuality, the individuals remain as isolated as in the socially-desolate original state theorised in The Social Contract theory.
+Without mutuality, the individuals remain as isolated as in the socially-desolate original state theorised in the Social Contract theory.

 4.2.2.
 Conditions Which Prevent Friendship

-Friendship is only impossible in the most extreme cases of inequality, such as between a prince and a beggar, or a god and a mortal, because of their lack of mutuality.
+Friendship is only impossible in the most extreme cases of inequality, such as between a king and a beggar, or a god and a mortal, because of their lack of mutuality.
 This condition, too, rests on ideas drawn from the theory of justice, for, as in Aristotle’s example, a prince can confer many benefits to a beggar, but there is very little a beggar can offer in return which could merit the value received and, similarly, not even the Greeks valued mankind’s worth highly enough to think that the honour which they offered to the gods could ever pay back, in either quality or quantity, the seeming benefits which the gods conferred on them.
 Without this to-and-fro interaction – that is, if there is no exchange of comparable assets between the two parties – friendship is deemed unrealisable.

 4.2.3.
 Friendship Among Equals